rook2pawn/city-and-state/README.md

 const cityState = new CityState();

 cityState.getStates(); // get list of all states i.e. ['Alaska', ... ,'Wyoming']
-cityState.getCitiesOfState("Indiana"); // get list of all cities in Indiana
+cityState.getCitiesOfState("Indiana"); // get list of all cities in Indiana with timezones
 ```

 # license